 Groundwater is an essential resource for our community, especially in the western parts of the region.
-With no regulated water supply system and limited opportunities for catchment runoff, landholders are dependent on good quality, reliable water for stock and domestic use, and even irrigation, in some areas.
+With no regulated water supply system and limited opportunities for catchment runoff, landholders are dependent on good quality, reliable water for town supply, stock and domestic use, and even irrigation, in some areas.

 At GWMWater, we're responsible for: